PeteHaitch/personal_website/software.md

 Python
 ----------------
-[Comethylation](https://github.com/PeteHaitch/Comethylation): Comethylation is a methylation caller for methylation events that co-occur on the same DNA fragment from high-throughput bisulfite sequencing data, such as methylC-seq.
+[methtuple](https://github.com/PeteHaitch/methtuple): methtuple is a methylation caller for methylation events that co-occur on the same DNA fragment from high-throughput bisulfite sequencing data, such as methylC-seq.

 R
 ------------
-This software is in very early development

-[cometh](https://github.com/PeteHaitch/cometh): An R package with tools for analysing, managing and visualising co-methylation data.
-Loosely speaking, co-methylation is the correlation structure of DNA methylation.
+[GenomicTuples](https://github.com/PeteHaitch/GenomicTuples): GenomicTuples defines general purpose containers for storing genomic tuples.
+It aims to provide functionality for tuples of genomic co-ordinates that are analogous to those available for genomic ranges in the [GenomicRanges Bioconductor package](https://bioconductor.org/packages/GenomicRanges).

 [XGWAS](https://github.com/PeteHaitch/XGWAS): R code for paper: Hickey, P. F., & Bahlo, M. (2011).
 X chromosome association testing in genome wide association studies. _Genetic Epidemiology, 35_(7), 664–670. doi:10.1002/gepi.20616